 Do we show that we love others in our words and in our deeds?
 Agape love is described in 1 Corinthians 13:4-8.
 It says, “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It is not rude, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.”

 The Christian virtues that build upon each other are goodness, knowledge, self-control, perseverance, godliness, brotherly kindness, and love.
 Love binds together in unity all of these important signs of maturing faith.

 Take an honest inventory on how you’re doing in these seven areas.
 Then train yourself to grow in these important areas.
 We are given a promise: “He who began a good work in you will perfect it until He comes” (Philippians 1:6).
 Just as fruit matures as it grows on the branch, may these seven qualities grow deeper and richer in your life.

 Photo credit: Rawpixel

 Deborah Nayrocker is the author of Grow in Faith toward Maturity: 31 Days to a Closer Walk with God (Credo House).
-A practical guide for new and growing Christians, the book has 31 brief chapters for daily devotional use.
-The book is available in paperback and e-book at Amazon and Barnes and Noble.
-Deborah’s website is www.DeborahNayrocker.com
+A practical guide for growing Christians, the book has thirty-one brief chapters for daily devotional use.
+The book is available in e-book and paperback at Amazon and Barnes and Noble.
+Deborah is also the author of the Bible study Living a Balanced Financial Life (AMG) and The Art of Debt-Free Living – Living Large on Less than You Earn (WinePress).
+Her Website is www.DeborahNayrocker.com